elsemeow/elsemeow.github.io/_posts/2022-12-26-cover-art-for-starfounder.md

 ![Vengeance III by Starfounder](/assets/images/blog/2022-12-26-cover-art-for-starfounder/img-01.png){:loading="lazy"}

 The artwork for the [Vengeance III](https://starfounder.bandcamp.com/album/vengeance-iii){:target="_blank"} album cover took about 2 days to complete.
 [The face on the cover](#ai-generated-image) was AI-generated and post-processed using various filters and shaders.
+The barcode at the bottom of the cover contains the string `ELSEMEOW`.
+The QR code leads to the Starfounder's Bandcamp page.

 ## References